nismod/water_demand/README.md

 ## Basic usage

-Create an instance of the `WaterDemand` class, constructing it with a sequence representing populations and a number or sequence representing the linear relationship between population and water demand.
+Create an instance of the `WaterDemand` class, constructing it with a sequence representing populations, a number or sequence representing the per capita water demand, and a number or sequence representing constant water demand.
+The water demand is calculated as `constant + per_capita * population`.

-### Single global demand coefficient
+### Global demand coefficients

 ```python
 import water_demand